Today, we will discuss on the reason as to why you should prevent as much as possible not to be put into the administrative processing.

 Is it risky for you being thrown into administrative processing?

-The answer to this is, it might be very risky because once you are put into administrative processing, your visa is returned to the pool of visas that are ready for other interviews.
+The answer is, it might be very risky because once you are put into administrative processing, your visa is returned to the pool of visas that are ready for other interviews.
 And if your case takes longer than the stipulated visa time, then it means you will lose your visa to some other people.

 For the case of the diversity visa, if your administrative processing goes beyond 30th September of that fiscal year, then it means you will not receive your visa.

-Note that the AP might take from a period of two weeks all the way to three months or even beyond six months.
+Note: The AP might take from a period of two weeks all the way to three months or even beyond six months.

 Therefore, if you are able and at all costs, try and avoid being put into administrative processing because you put your chance of getting a visa at risk.